olivernybo/leviathan/README.md

 mmdc -t dark -b #0d1117 -i inputfile.mmd -o outputfile.png
 ```

-Rounded nodes indicates they are scalable.

 ## Domain
 ![](diagrams/domain.png)

+If a module (node) has rounded corners, it indicates it is scalable.

 The modules are colored in the way that red modules are yet to be worked on, green modules are in progress, and no color is finished.